Traffic Engineering

 Traffic Mobility: Team reviews all traffic control, signage, and pavement markings across the city.
 They work with the Capital Projects team to provide updated pavement markings for Capital Improvement Projects (CIP).
 This section also manages the Neighborhood Traffic Management Program (NTMP) and speed zones.

 Urban Design: Team leads the Design Concept Report (DCR) process for transportation-related capital projects and mobility studies.
-They provide input for small area planning & design, and streetscape and corridor planning & design.
+They provide input for small area planning and design, and streetscape and corridor planning and design.

 Common Requests